-- Official instructions will be given to drivers by means of the signals laid out in the Code.
-Competitors must not use flags or lights similar to these. - 22.2 Save where these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all practice sessions as for the race. - 22.3 Other than by driving on the track, Competitors are not permitted to attempt to alter the grip of any part of the track surface. - 22.4 If a car stops on the track it shall be the duty of the marshals to remove it as quickly as possible so that its presence does not constitute a danger or hinder other Competitors.
-Under no circumstances may a driver stop his car on the track without justifiable reason. - If any mechanical assistance received during the race results in the car re-joining the stewards may disqualify him from the race (other than under Article 22.7(d). - 22.5 A driver who abandons a car must leave it in neutral or with the clutch disengaged, with the ERS shut down and with the steering wheel in place. - 22.6 Save as specifically authorised by the Code or these Sporting Regulations, no one except the driver may touch a stopped car unless it is in the paddock, the Competitors' designated garage area, the pit lane or on the starting grid. - 22.7 During the period commencing fifteen minutes prior to and ending five minutes after every practice session and the period between the commencement of the formation lap which immediately precedes the race and the time when the last car enters the parc fermé, no one is allowed on the track, the pit entry or the pit exit with the exception of: - a) Marshals or other authorised personnel in the execution of their duty. - b) Drivers when driving or on foot, having first received permission to do so from a marshal. - c) Team personnel when either pushing a car or clearing equipment from the grid after all cars able to do so have left the grid on the formation lap. - d) Team personnel when assisting marshals to remove a car from the grid after the start of the race. - 22.8 During a race, the engine may only be started with the starter except in the pit lane or the Competitors' designated garage area where the use of an external starting device is allowed. - 22.9 Drivers taking part in practice and the race must always wear the clothes, helmets and head and neck supports specified in the Code.
+- 22.1 Official instructions will be given to drivers by means of the signals laid out in the Code.
+Competitors must not use flags or lights similar to these. - 22.2 Save where these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all practice sessions and sprint qualifying session as for the race.

+- 22.3 Other than by driving on the track, Competitors are not permitted to attempt to alter the grip of any part of the track surface. - 22.4 If a car stops on the track it shall be the duty of the marshals to remove it as quickly as possible so that its presence does not constitute a danger or hinder other Competitors.
+Under no circumstances may a driver stop his car on the track without justifiable reason.

+If any mechanical assistance received during a sprint qualifying session or the race results in the car re-joining the stewards may disqualify him from that sprint qualifying session or the race (other than under Article 22.7d)).

+- 22.5 A driver who abandons a car must leave it in neutral or with the clutch disengaged, with the ERS shut down and with the steering wheel in place. - 22.6 Save as specifically authorised by the Code or these Sporting Regulations, no one except the driver may touch a stopped car unless it is in the paddock, the Competitors' designated garage area, the pit lane or on the starting grid. - 22.7 During the period commencing fifteen minutes prior to and ending five minutes after every practice session and the period between the commencement of the formation lap which immediately precedes the sprint qualifying session and the race and the time when the last car enters the parc fermé, no one is allowed on the track, the pit entry or the pit exit with the exception of: - a) Marshals or other authorised personnel in the execution of their duty. - b) Drivers when driving or on foot, having first received permission to do so from a marshal. - c) Team personnel when either pushing a car or clearing equipment from the grid after all cars able to do so have left the grid on the formation lap. - d) Team personnel when assisting marshals to remove a car from the grid after the start of the sprint qualifying session or the race. - 22.8 During a sprint qualifying session and a race, the engine may only be started with the starter except in the pit lane or the Competitors' designated garage area where the use of an external starting device is allowed. - 22.9 Drivers taking part in any practice session, sprint qualifying session or and the race must always wear the clothes, helmets and head and neck supports specified in the Code. - 22.10 A speed limit of 80km/h will be imposed in the pit lane during the whole Event.
+However, this limit may be amended by the Race Director following a recommendation from the Safety Delegate.